xXShaneXx/C-/StlLibrary.md

 numbers.push_front(0);   // Add to front
 numbers.pop_front();     // Remove from front

-Use when: You need frequent insertions/deletions at both endss Associative Containers std::set and std::multiset
+Use when: You need frequent insertions/deletions at both ends Associative Containers std::set and std::multiset
 #include <set>